sderosiaux/how-i-stay-updated/README.md

 I'm using:

 - github: best daily starred repos.
 I often discover nice repo with this.
-- reddit: #programming #react #javascript.
+- reddit: #programming #react #javascript #scala.
 I click when i see an interesting title.
 - hackernews: often interesting topics and links.
 I go to the main website too, for the best.
 - dribble: because designers are doing cool stuff :-)